-- Correlation matrices are foundational and ubiquitous in finance, investing, and risk analysis and management, and often the most impactful parameter in the models used in these fields.
-But they rarely are treated with the same quantitative and probabilistic rigor as the other estimated parameters in these models.
-This is especially troubling given the widely documented 'correlation breakdowns' that occur during times of extreme market stress, which is when risk analytics, and the consequences of the methods chosen for portfolio construction and allocation, matter most. - Using a geometric framework, this work derives the finite-sample distributions of a broad class of the most widely used correlation matrices / dependence measures (including Pearson's product moment, Kendall's Tau, Spearman's Rho, Szekely's distance correlation, and more) under the most general conditions possible, requiring only the positive definiteness of the matrix (and for some, the existence of the means and variances of the marginal distributions).
-The Nonparametric Angles-based Correlation (NAbC) method unifies estimation of the confidence intervals and p-values associated with each and every pairwise correlation cell, with those associated with the entire matrix, determining both simultaneously, consistently, and quantitatively.
-It also provides the quantile function for both the individual cells and the entire matrix: when given a matrix of cumulative distribution function values, it provides the unique, corresponding correlation matrix. - All results obtained under challenging, real-world data conditions (e.g. varying degrees of tail heaviness, asymmetry, non-stationarity, and serial correlation in the margins, as well as under complex copula functions and near-singular matrices) are consistent with those well established in the Random Matrix Theory literature.
+• We live in a multivariate world, and effective modeling of financial portfolios, including their construction, allocation, forecasting, and risk analysis, simply is not possible without explicitly modeling the dependence structure of their assets.
+Correlation/concordance matrices rightly play a central, ubiquitous, and foundational role here.
+They often stand as the most impactful parameter in portfolio models, and yet both the literature and practitioners typically fail to treat them with the same level of quantitative and probabilistic rigor as the other estimated parameters in these models.
+This is especially troubling given the widely documented 'correlation breakdowns' that occur during times of extreme market stress, which is when risk analytics, and the consequences of the methods chosen for portfolio construction and allocation, matter the most.

+• This work builds on prior research covering geometric frameworks to derive the finite-sample distributions of a very broad class of the most widely used correlation matrices and dependence measures - including Pearson's product moment, Spearman's Rho, Kendall's Tau, Szekely's (generalized) distance correlation, the Tail Dependence Matrix (see Embrechts et al, 2016, and Shyamalkumar & Tao, 2020), and more.
+These distributions maintain validity under the most general conditions possible, requiring only the positive definiteness of the matrix.
+The proposed Nonparametric Angles-based Correlation method (NAbC) unifies estimation of the confidence intervals and p-values associated with each and every pairwise correlation cell, with those associated with the entire matrix, determining both simultaneously, consistently, and quantitatively.
+It also provides the quantile function for both the individual cells and the entire matrix: when given a matrix of cumulative distribution function values, it provides the unique, corresponding correlation matrix.

+• All results obtained under challenging, real-world data conditions (e.g. varying degrees of tail heaviness, asymmetry, non-stationarity, and serial correlation in the margins, as well as under complex copula functions and near-singular matrices) are consistent with those well established in the Random Matrix Theory literature.
 But they are more robust and accurate under many conditions than more complex and limited spectral methods.
 Finally, NAbC provides something no other approach does: flexible scenario definition and stress testing, allowing for selective perturbation of chosen cells in the matrix, while holding the remaining non-chosen cells constant.
-NAbC's range of application is as broad as the widespread use of these correlation matrices themselves, making it a potent tool for proactively flagging, probabilistically monitoring, and potentially mitigating and avoiding the worst consequences of correlation breakdowns.
+NAbC's range of application is as broad as the widespread and necessary use of these correlation/dependence matrices themselves, making it a potent tool for proactively flagging, probabilistically monitoring, and potentially mitigating and avoiding the worst consequences of correlation breakdowns.